IftekherAziz/Practice-Browser-API/README.md

 # Practice Task for Local Storage: Level 1

-1. How to clear local storage
+1. How to clear local storage ?
+// localStorage.clear();

 2. Set a local storage item: key: name, value: Sakib Khan

 3. Set a local storage item: key: age, value: 40

 4. Get the local storage item you have set.

 5. Remove the local storage item: key 'name' & key 'age'

 6. Set a object as a local storage item.
 The object is {
     firstName: 'John', lastName: 'Doe'
 }